saraashojaeii/saraashojaeii/README.md

 # Hi there!

-I'm a PhD student in Electrical Engineering and Computer Science at the University of Missouri-Columbia, specializing in **AI-driven computer vision** with a focus on **remote sensing**, **geospatial analysis**, and **curvilinear structure segmentation**.
+My name is Sara and I'm a PhD student in Electrical Engineering and Computer Science at the University of Missouri-Columbia, specializing in **AI-driven computer vision** with a focus on **remote sensing**, **geospatial analysis**, and **curvilinear structure segmentation**.
 My work lies at the intersection of deep learning and real-world impact — from mapping roads and buildings to detecting changes in satellite imagery.

 📚 Outside of code, I enjoy reading, baking sourdough, and documenting my journey through videos and creative side projects.